Oxfam Ireland Homepage

 Our General Election Manifesto 2024

 As we approach Ireland’s 2024 General Election, Oxfam Ireland calls for a transformative vision rooted in human dignity, equality, and justice.
-Our manifesto presents a roadmap for a humane, rights-based approach across six critical areas: Migration, Care, the Occupied Palestinian Territory, Wealth Tax, Climate, and Gender Justice.
+Our manifesto presents a roadmap for a humane, rights-based approach across six critical areas: Wealth Tax, Climate, the Occupied Palestinian Territory, and Migration.

 Wealth Tax